ellamental/unb-cli/README.rst

 Projects
 ~~~~~~~~

-Many UNB CLI operate on/in a project.
-A "project" is generally defined as a
+Many UNB CLI commands operate on/in a project.
+A "project" is generally
-git repo.
-The "current project" is the repository stored at the first parent
+defined as a git repo.
+The "current project" is the repository stored at the
-directory of ``$PWD``.
+first parent directory of ``$PWD`` that contains a ``.git`` directory.

 Projects may be configured by a project configuration Python script located at
 ``~/.unb-cli.d/projects/project-name.py``.